ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/django/create_django_application.md

 {{% notice Note %}}
 In the above command you speficied 0.0.0.0:8000.
 This means that the web server is listening to all available ports.
-You need to specify this value if you developing on a remote machine because by defaul the development server listens only on localhost
+You need to specify this value if you developing on a remote machine because by default the development server listens only on localhost
 {{% /notice %}}